smallmax00/Graph_Region_Boudnary/README.md

 -------ODOC Segmentation--------
 ----------------------------------

---Download the pre-trained model and put it into ./model/
+--Download best_model.pth and put it into ./model/

---Download the backbone weight and put it into ./res_weight/
+--Download res2net50_v1b_26w_4s-3cf99910.pth and put it into ./res_weight/

-****
+-- Run test.py